Accounting Fundamentals for Beginners (SME Edition)

 Managing Cash Flow and Reconciliation

 Reconciliation is the process of matching your bank statement to your bookkeeping records.
-This is a vital part of accounting fundamentals for beginners because it catches missing payments or unauthorized charges.
-If you manage multiple sales channels via Zetpy, ensure you reconcile your marketplace payouts with your actual bank deposits.
-For businesses with cash-heavy operations like van sales, using Merchio to track field collections ensures that every ringgit is accounted for.
+This is a vital habit because it catches missing payments or unauthorised charges early.
+If you sell across multiple marketplaces, reconcile each platform's payout report against your actual bank deposits rather than assuming they match — fees and delayed settlements mean they rarely do.
+For cash-heavy operations like van sales, a daily collection log signed off against your stock movement is the simplest way to make sure every ringgit is accounted for.

 Preparing for Tax Season

-Understanding accounting fundamentals for beginners also helps with SST and income tax.
-By keeping your books clean throughout the year, you won’t be scrambling to find receipts in April.
-Use cloud-based accounting software and link it to your delivery data from Delyva to accurately calculate your shipping costs.
+Good bookkeeping habits also make SST and income tax season painless.
+By keeping your books clean throughout the year, you won't be scrambling to find receipts in April.
+If shipping is a meaningful cost in your business, keep your courier invoices (from Pos Laju, J&T, NinjaVan, Delyva, or whichever you use) filed alongside your other operating expenses so your accountant can categorise them correctly.
 When your records are clear, tax season becomes a routine task rather than a crisis.